Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$: Leaves of infinite genus

-We can also take the saturation of the set constructed above by the orbits of affine group.
-This adds 3 to the dimension, but this saturation will be a more complicated object than an open dense subset of a linear subspace. } \begin{proof} Since $\mathcal{F}$ has no rational first integral, \hyperref[few-algebraic-leaves]{Theorem 11} implies that all but a finite number of leaves are non-algebraic.
-Let $L$ be a non-algebraic leaf of $\mathcal{F}$.
-Due to \hyperref[infinite-intersection]{Lemma 12}, $F_{2}(L)$ intersects $\set{w=0}$ in infinitely many points, hence $L$ intersects $\set{y=0}$ in infinitely many points as well.
+\begin{remark} We can also take the saturation of the set constructed above by the orbits of affine group.
+This adds $3$ to the dimension, but this saturation will be a more complicated object than an open dense subset of a linear subspace. \end{remark}

-Note that there is at most finite number of non-transverse intersections, hence there is an infinite number of transverse intersections of $L$ and $\set{y=0}$.
+\begin{proof} Since ${\mathcal F}$ has no rational first integral, \autoref{few-algebraic-leaves} implies that all but a finite number of leaves are non-algebraic.
+Let $L$ be a non-algebraic leaf of ${\mathcal F}$.
+Due to \autoref{infinite-intersection}, $F_2(L)$ intersects $\set{w=0}$ in infinitely many points.
+Since $q$ vanishes in at most finite number of these points, $L$ intersects $\set{y=0}$ in infinitely many points as well.

-The restriction $F_{2}|_L:L\rightarrow F_{2}(L)$ is a ramified double covering.
-It is easy to see that the points of transverse intersection $L\cap \set{y=0}$ are ramification points of $F_{2}|_L$.
-Hence the covering $F_{2}|_L$ has countably many ramification points.
-Consider a disk $D\subset F_{2}(L)$ that contains $N$ ramification points.
-Due to \href{https://en.wikipedia.org/wiki/Riemann-Hurwitz_formula}{Riemann–Hurwitz Formula},
+Recall that the restriction $F_2|_L:L\to F_2(L)$ is a ramified double covering with branch points at $L\cap \set{y=0}$.
+Hence the covering $F_2|_L$ has countably many ramification points.
+Consider a closed disk $D\subset F_2(L)$ that contains $2N+1$ ramification points, none of them in $\partial D$.
+Then $\partial D$ lifts to a~circle, hence $F_2^{-1}(D)$ is a~disc with $g$ handles, $g\in {\mathbb Z}_+$.
+Due to \wiki{Riemann-Hurwitz formula}{Riemann--Hurwitz formula}\footnote{For historical reasons, Riemann--Hurwitz Formula deals only with branched coverings of \emph{closed} surfaces, though the proof is literally the same for surfaces with borders.},